 Troops and supplies coming to shore at Normandy Source: US Coast Guard

 By the end of D-Day over 150,000 troops had landed in Normandy.
 They pushed their way inland allowing more troops to land over the next several days.
 By June 17th over half a million Allied troops had arrived and they began to push the Germans out of France.

 The Supreme Commander of the Allied Forces was Dwight D. Eisenhower of the United States.
 Other Allied generals included Omar Bradley from the United States as well as Bernard Montgomery and Trafford Leigh-Mallory from Britain.
 The Germans were led by Erwin Rommel and Gerd von Rundstedt.

 Interesting Facts about D-Day

-- The Allies wanted to attack during high tide as this helped the ships to avoid obstacles put in the water by the Germans.
+The Allies timed their attack along with the ocean tides as this helped them to destroy and avoid obstacles put in the water by the Germans.

 Although June 6 is often called D-Day, D-Day is also a generic military term that stands for the day, D, of any major attack.